jbtrahin/Module2-Challenge-JB-Trahin/README.md

 # Module2-Challenge-JB-Trahin
-Repository containing the spreadsheet and files for the module 2 challenge
+Repository containing the spreadsheet and VBA scirpt that perform stocks analysis.

 ### Challenge 2 - VBA